Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Krossneslaug swimming pool

-North of Norðurfjörður you will find the extraordinary Krossneslaug swimming pool, which is as far as the road will take you.
-Krossneslaug is quite a unique swimming pool, which has by some been called the best-kept secret in the Westfjords Region.
-It is located on the beach at Laugarvík cove right next to the storm-tossed North-Atlantic ocean.
+North of Norðurfjörður, you will find the extraordinary Krossneslaug swimming pool, which is as far as the road will take you.
+Krossneslaug is quite a unique swimming pool that, by some, has been called the best-kept secret in the Westfjords Region.

 This swimming pool was built by the Youth Association Leifur heppni (Leif the Lucky) and taken into use in 1954.
-Here children in the rural district of Árnes got swimming lessons.
+Here, children in the rural district of Árnes got swimming lessons.

-It is just magical soaking and swimming in a hot swimming pool right next to the cold North-Atlantic ocean with Mt.
+It is just magical, soaking and swimming in a hot swimming pool right next to the cold North Atlantic Ocean, with Mt.
 Krossnesfjall towering above on the other side of the gravel road.

 Krossneslaug swimming pool